KEY: wildlife, game laws, hunter education

 (5) A Hunting Mentor may only share their permit with one Qualifying Minor at a time.

-(1) The Hunting Mentor shall submit a complete application for participation in the mentor program at least 10 business days before the requested effective date.
+(1) The Hunting Mentor shall submit a complete application for participation in the mentor program and receive the Division's written authorization prior to sharing a permit.

 (2) A complete application for the mentor program includes the following: